JDeakin25/Milestones-Project-1-P3/README.md

   ### Relevance to the local community

-  To ensure site visitors have a postive experience and gain a sense of familiarity to the event prior to attendance, I need to pay particular attention to include relevant information that helps promote the local area and ultimately drive attendance.
+  To ensure site visitors have a positive experience and gain a sense of familiarity with the event before attending, I need to pay particular attention to include relevant information that helps promote the local area and ultimately drive attendance.

   - Images need to exhibit the Pontypool Park environment and atmosphere.
   - Copy needs to reflect the cultural and social nuances of the surrounding population.